CECADBioinformaticsCoreFacility/Beginners_R_Course_2025/README.md

 ```
 in the R Console.

-3- to have a GitHub account.
+3- have a GitHub account.

 ## Important Installation Notice